directus/directus/docs/guides/api-hooks.md

 - `item` — Primary key(s) of the item(s) being modified
 - `action` — Action that is performed
 - `payload` — Payload of the request
+- `schema` - The current API schema in use

 #### Auth